fetchai/agents-aea/docs/integration.md

         :return: True if the transaction referenced by the tx_digest matches the terms.
         """
 ```
-The `is_transaction_settled` and `validate_transaction` are two functions that helps us to verify a transaction digest that we received.
+The `is_transaction_settled` and `validate_transaction` are two functions that helps us to verify a transaction digest.
 ```
     @abstractmethod
     def generate_tx_nonce(self, seller: Address, client: Address) -> str: